Nowwell/CryptSharp/README.md

 string clearText = variableName.Decrypt(cipherText);
 ```

 Not all ciphers have a "Key", some have arrays and other such things.
+Look in the tests to see usage.